Why choose this programme?

 Why choose peace and conflict studies?

-- It is a programme, which is an advantage because it provides you with skills and knowledge to study and analyse the multifaceted nature of peace and conflict.
+- The Programme provides you with skills and knowledge to study and analyse the multifaceted nature of peace and conflict

 - We cooperate with other important research institutions, such as PRIO, IFS, NUPI, Fafo